 3. Operating Profits:

-Operating profit decreased by Rs.
-31.08 million in the year under review primarily dueto a) decrease in revenue from a few legacy customers and b) decrease in other income.However the effect on profit was reduced by decrease in the personnel and operatingexpenses.
-Operating profit was 8% of the total revenues in current financial year comparedto 10% in the previous year.
+Operating profit increased by Rs.
+70.73 million in the year under review primarily dueto increase in revenue and stable costs.
+Operating profit was 17% of the total revenues incurrent financial year compared to 12% in the previous year.

-Interest expense was down Rs.
-6.96 million on account reduction in the outstandingloans.
-Total interest expense was down to 1% of the revenues compared to previous year.
+Interest expense was decreased by Rs.
+3.24 million on account of repayment of TermLoan.
+Total interest expense was 2% of the revenues as is the case of previous year.

-Provision for Tax includes income tax and deferred tax.
-The decrease in the tax expenseis on account of the deferred tax asset recognized during the year under review..
+Tax expense includes income tax and deferred tax.
+Increase in the tax expense is onaccount of the provision for current tax on profit before tax for the year.

 9. Earnings per share: